helix-datasets/helix/docs/tutorial/using-the-helix-cli.rst

     :ref:`building`.

 HELIX also includes some simple dataset generation tools.
-To generate a dataset of 25 samples consisting of 3 components each using the ``random`` strategy and selecting Components from a few different configurations of the example Components, run:
+To generate a dataset of 25 samples consisting of 3 Components each using the ``random`` strategy and selecting Components from a few different configurations of the example Components, run: